fxlv/cassandra-trireme/README.md

 ## User guide

+### Installing

+Not much to do here, it _just works_.
+Tested on Linux and Windows, Python 3.4 - Python 3.7.

+You do need to insatll `cassandra-driver` python module first though.

 ### A sidenote on SSL

 This tool optionally supports SSL, just pass the necessary options to it.